elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is "_decide", compile the header of the routine given the rider (decider); exit.`
+`If the rider's token is "decide", compile the header of the routine given the rider (decider); exit.`

 `If the rider is the start of any function, compile the header of the routine given the rider (function); exit.`

-`If the rider's token is "_compatibly", compile the header of the routine given the rider (callback); exit.`
+`If the rider's token is "compatibly", compile the header of the routine given the rider (callback); exit.`

 `Compile the header of the routine given the rider (procedure).`